-- From FY 2017 – FY 2020 the Trump administration invoked the Kemp-Kasten amendment to withhold U.S. contributions to UNFPA (see UNFPA Funding & Kemp-Kasten: An Explainer).
-Per a requirement in Congressional appropriations bills, withheld funding was to be reallocated to the GHP account for bilateral family planning, maternal, and reproductive health activities.
+- From FY 2017 – FY 2020 the administration invoked the Kemp-Kasten amendment to withhold U.S. contributions to UNFPA (see UNFPA Funding & Kemp-Kasten: An Explainer).
+Per a requirement in Congressional appropriations bills, withheld funding was reallocated to the GHP account for bilateral family planning, maternal, and reproductive health activities.

 KFF analysis of data from the Office of Management and Budget, Agency Congressional Budget Justifications, Congressional Appropriations Bills, and U.S. Foreign Assistance Dashboard.

 AEECA – Assistance for Europe, Eurasia and Central Asia

 CDC – Centers for Disease Control and Prevention

 CIO – Contributions to International Organizations